IlyaZadyabin/chat/README.md

 ---

-That’s it – spin up Postgres, run migrations, and start each Go service.

 ## Monitoring

-- Run `docker compose up prometheus grafana` from the repo root to start Prometheus and Grafana
-- Prometheus scrapes the auth service on `host.docker.internal:2112` using `auth/prometheus.yml`.
+- Prometheus scrapes the auth service on `auth-service:2112` (inside the Compose network) using `auth/prometheus.yml`.
 - Grafana auto-loads a datasource pointing at Prometheus and ships with an `Auth Service Overview` dashboard (`http://localhost:3000`, login `admin/admin`).
 - Dashboard JSON and provisioning files live under `auth/grafana/` if you want to tweak or extend the shipped panels.